"Let each of you, look not only to his own interests, but also to the interest of others" - Philippians 2:4

 Community Transformation Project (CTP): Community Development projects offers a variety of opportunities for volunteers share and to improve the conditions of local communities.
 The work is often quite mixed and requires initiative to get projects off the ground as well as interaction with different groups of people.
 This is a discipleship outreach program that utilizes volunteer experiences in reproducing oneself.

 Esther and our Students.
-Our scholars at the Wings of Hope Christian Academy love to laugh & love!
+Our scholars at the Wings of Hope Primary School love to laugh & love!

 2019 Application Deadline: May 10, 2019